Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 We next turn to analytic aspects of the $Z$-critical equation necessary to prove our main result, for which we assume $Z$ is admissible.
-The goal is to reduce to the situation where Corollary \ref{corollary-in-finite-dimensions} applies, namely where the $Z$-critical operator lies in a finite dimensional space corresponding to holomorphy potentials of the cscK degeneration of our manifold of interest.
+We assume here that $(X,L)$ admits a cscK metric, and construct extremal solutions of the $Z$-critical equation for $k\gg 0$.
+In particular, this gives a general construction of $Z$-critical metrics.
+The reason we produce extremal solutions is that we allow $(X,L)$ to have automorphisms; in the proof of our main theorem, we will apply these techniques to the cscK degeneration of the manifold of interest.
+At a key point in proving this result, we will assume that the manifold is a cscK degeneration of a polarised manifold with discrete automorphism group, and will emphasise this point when it arises.

+\begin{theorem} Suppose $(X,L)$ admits a cscK metric and is a degeneration of a polarised manifold with discrete automorphism group.
+Then $c_1(L)$ admits solutions of the equation for all $0<\epsilon \ll 1$.\end{theorem}